-(A) A member may choose to receive MyCare Ohio waiver services from any combination of providers on the provider panel of the MyCare Ohio plan selected by the member and serving in the MyCare Ohio HCBS waiver program pursuant to paragraph (B) of rule 5160-58-04 of the Administrative Code.
+(A) A member may choose to receive MyCare Ohio waiver services from any combination of providers on the provider panel of the MyCare Ohio plan selected by the member pursuant to paragraph (B) of rule 5160-58-04 of the Administrative Code.

-(1) Participate with the waiver service coordinator in the development of the waiver service plan and all plans of care including the development of a back-up plan.
+(1) Participate with the waiver service coordinator in the development of the person-centered services plan as defined in rule 5160-44-02 of the Administrative Code .

-(2) Decide who from their trans-disciplinary care management team will participate in the face-to-face development of the integrated, individualized care plan.
+(2) Decide who from their trans-disciplinary care management team will participate in the face-to-face development of the person-centered services plan.

 (3) Communicate to the service provider and, as appropriate, the provider's management staff, personal preferences about the manner in which duties, tasks and procedures are to be performed.